rishi02102017/minipy-compiler-basic/README.md

 # MiniPy Compiler - Basic Edition

-An educational toy compiler for a Python-like language called **MiniPy**, built for hackathons and compiler learning!
+A compiler for a Python-like language called **MiniPy**, built for hackathons and compiler learning!

 🚀 This project tokenizes, parses, and compiles MiniPy code into **bytecode**, and executes it with a custom **stack-based virtual machine** — all through a clean **Streamlit UI**.